EmaMaker/emamaker.github.io/events/index.md

-Title: EmaMaker's blog | Events
+title: Events

-Report of events I take part in, or simply go to.
+Report of events I attend or I take part in.